TyrfingMjolnir/Create-RESTful-API-Using-Node.js-Express-4/README.md

 ##All ( optional )
 * sudo npm install json -g
-* Example use: cat package.json | json
+* This is not exactly tidy for xml, but cating a json file through json: cat package.json | json

 ##Installation( lines 1 and 2 are suggestions )